Ministerial Infrastructure Designation lodged

 Final Corridor and Site Selection Report

-A key component of project planning is the Corridor and Site Selection Report
+A key component of project planning is the Corridor and Site Selection Report.

 Powerlink released the Draft Corridor and Site Selection Report in September 2024 for an eight-week comment period.